Studying an LLM (Master of Laws) in Finland

 The cost of living depends on the area of Finland that you choose to live in and the difference cost of living between cities and other more rural locations can be significant.
 And the capital city, Helsinki, is the most expensive place to live.
 The cost of living will also depend on personal lifestyle, whether you live in student halls, shared accommodation, eat out or cook yourself and on what social activities you enjoy doing.
 We estimate that on average a student would require approximately €500-700 per month.

-Visa requirements and Immigration
+Visa requirements & immigration

 EU citizens do not require a visa to study in Finland.
 All non-EU citizens must obtain a residence permit for study longer than three months.
 Students must consult the Finnish embassy/consulate in their home country to obtain information regarding visa requirements.